 - The denial of a request for a special enrollment period

-Q: When should I file an appeal?
+Q: When should I request a hearing?

 Q: What happens after I file an appeal?